-Offside and fouls by an attacking player will be checked and any offence will see the goal ruled out and a free kick awarded to the defending team.
+Offside and fouls by an attacking player will be checked and an offence may see the goal ruled out and a free kick awarded to the defending team.
 The VAR can also check for ball out of play.

 Does the same apply after a penalty has been awarded?

-Yes, any offence prior to the award of a spot kick is checked, including whether it took place inside or outside the penalty area.
+Yes, any offence prior to the award of a spot kick is checked, including whether it took place inside or outside the penalty area and offside.

 It's against VAR protocol for any standard restart to be reviewed (the exception is a penalty kick).
 Decisions on such incidents can only be made by the on-pitch referee.
-So, on a goal-kick the VAR cannot rule on encroachment by an attacking player, nor can it rule on the ball being within the quadrant on a corner, if it results in a goal.
+So, on a goal kick the VAR cannot rule on encroachment by an attacking player, nor can it rule on the ball being within the quadrant on a corner.

 What if a valid goal has been scored but the ref blew his whistle?